 7. Paint fumes are another common household item that could be hurting you.
 VOC stands for volatile organic compounds.
 These are organic chemical compounds that have high enough vapor pressures under normal conditions to significantly vaporize and enter the earth's atmosphere.
 That means you and I get to breathe them in.
 These VOCs get released into the air as the paint and other similar products dry, sometimes causing acute symptoms such as headaches and dizziness, eye, nose and throat irritation, loss of coordination, nausea, and even damage to the liver, kidney and central nervous systems.
 As you would expect, the concentration of many VOCs is up to 10 times higher indoors that it is outdoors.
 The extent of the health effect also depends on level of exposure and length of time exposed.
 Breathing low levels of VOCs for long periods of time may increase some people’s risk of health problems.
 People with respiratory problems (such as asthma), young children, the elderly and those with heightened sensitivity to chemicals may be more susceptible to irritation and illness from VOCs.
 This is born out by several studies which point to symptoms worsening in people with asthma or with a particular sensitivity to chemicals.

 8. Many will find it hard to believe that sugar is a toxic and addictive substance and of course the human body is totally unable to utilize the roughly 225 pounds of sugar and HFCS consumed by the average American ever year.
 Before the 1900s the average consumption was only 5 pounds per year.
 Our livers turn this blood sugar into fat (triglycerides) and store it on our bellies and hips.
-There are many other ways in which sugar could be hurting you.
-You will find at least 14 here.

 Of all the chemicals commonly found in homes, 150 have been linked to allergies, birth defects, cancer and psychological abnormalities according to the Consumer Product Safety Commission.